 February marks the fourth-straight month of losses for corporate defined benefit plans, as investors continue to struggle with economic and market conditions

-NEW YORK, March 10, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard—which is available for download, here—the funded status of typical U.S. corporate defined benefit (DB) plans fell by 1.3 percent in February, to 78.7 percent.
+NEW YORK, March 10, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, the funded status of typical U.S. corporate defined benefit (DB) plans fell by 1.3 percent in February, to 78.7 percent.
 Despite assets returning 0.62 percent on the month, liabilities were up 2.3 percent as discount rates dropped by 14 basis-points, to 4.18 percent.

 Overall, corporate pension assets are down 1.8 percent year-to-date, and down 6.2 percent over the last 12 months.
 Meanwhile, liabilities are up 4.2 percent year-to-date, though, they are down 1.6 percent since February, 2015.

 Interestingly, the 2.3 percent increase in liabilities that corporate DB plan sponsors saw in February was higher than the returns of most asset classes over the course of the month.
 Of the asset classes the scorecard tracks, Global Fixed-Income and Long Duration Fixed-Income assets performed the best, with both returning 2.2 percent.
 Emerging Market Debt, REITs and High Yield Bonds were also slightly positive, with 1.3, 0.9 and 0.6 percent returns, respectively.
 International equity was the worst performer, falling by 1.1 percent in February.

 According to BNY Mellon estimates, the S&P pension deficit has now swelled to $441 billion, an increase of $37 billion.
 This is largely attributed to rising liabilities—estimated at $2.07 trillion—versus existing assets, estimated at $1.63 trillion.